deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 tags: ["Research", "Decentralization", "Infrastructure"]
 ---

 Few months ago we started releasing reports on the decentralization of infrastructure protocols which DeFi protocols rely upon as dependencies.
-Today we are releasing a report on the centralization risk of protocols integrating Layer Zero.
-In this blog article we demonstrate a proof of concept with a link to a repository on how a project that is built on top of Layer Zero can be compromised by centralizing the verifier set within Layer Zero configurations of a protocol.
-This impacts a single protocol as Layer Zero popularized the isolated security compared to the shared security of canonical bridges.
-We also referenced Layer Zero in one of our existing reports and assess [Maverick V2](/protocols/maverick-v2/ethereum) with our analysis derived from the PoC and the [infrastructure risk report](/protocols/layerzero/ethereum).
+Today we are releasing a report on the centralization risk of protocols integrating LayerZero.
+In this blog article we demonstrate a proof of concept with a link to a repository on how a project that is built on top of LayerZero can be compromised by centralizing the verifier set within LayerZero configurations of a protocol.
+This impacts a single protocol as LayerZero popularized the isolated security compared to the shared security of canonical bridges.
+We also referenced LayerZero in one of our existing reports and assess [Maverick V2](/protocols/maverick-v2/ethereum) with our analysis derived from the PoC and the [infrastructure risk report](/protocols/layerzero/ethereum).

 At DeFiScan we push for transparency and inform the ecosystem on centralization risks by exposing upgradeability and dependencies in the smart contract architecture of DeFi protocols.

-## Layer Zero
+## LayerZero

-Layer Zero is a cross-chain messaging protocol that enables the transfer of value and data between different blockchains.
+LayerZero is a cross-chain messaging protocol that enables the transfer of value and data between different blockchains.
 It is composed of a few building blocks.
 To be specific, let's say we have Ethereum Mainnet and Arbitrum as our two chains.
 On each chain, we have an endpoint contract that acts as entry gate for cross-chain communication.

-As an example, we analyse a protocol that is built on top of Layer Zero and our protocol has a contract on each chain, connected to the chain's endpoint contract.
+As an example, we analyse a protocol that is built on top of LayerZero and our protocol has a contract on each chain, connected to the chain's endpoint contract.
 If users want to transfer value from Ethereum Mainnet to Arbitrum, our smart contract on Ethereum Mainnet will call the endpoint contract on Ethereum Mainnet and if our contract is a token for example it either burns the tokens or locks it on Ethereum Mainnet.

- The call from our token contract to the endpoint contract will emit an event that is picked up by our verifier network or the default verifier network configured by Layer Zero if none has been specified by the protocol.
+The call from our token contract to the endpoint contract will emit an event that is picked up by our verifier network or the default verifier network configured by LayerZero if none has been specified by the protocol.
 These configured verifier networks run offchain algorithms that listen to these blockchain emitted events and verify the events.
 Each verifier network, if they deem the transaction as valid, will call on the destination network (here Arbitrum) the receiver library and send a transaction to mark the message as valid (for reference, we use this in step 3 maliciousily).
 This verification includes the details of the source and destination of the message, and the payload that has to be executed on the destination network. **Crucially**, the validator network is trusted to report the information accurately, there is no cryptographic primitives that bind the transaction on the source chain to the message sent by the validator network on the destination chain.
 In a next step, if all required verifiers have verified the message, the verification can be committed.
 Once comitted, the message is executable on the destination network.
 Any actor can call the endpoint contract on Arbitrum to execute the message, which calls our token contract with the verified payload, and, for example, mints an equivalent amount of tokens that were locked on Ethereum Mainnet.

 ### Example Transcaction bridging from Ethereum Sepolia to Arbitrum Sepolia